ericeilertson/safe_documentation/srp_requirements.md

    compromised or circumvented?
 5. Are devices and computer systems of low trust level such as remote access servers and wireless network access points located in dedicated network security zones?
-6. Are mission critical and highly sensitive assets located in dedicated security zones?
+6. Are mission-critical and highly sensitive assets located in dedicated security zones?
 7. Are network and security management systems located in dedicated security zones?
 8. Are systems in development and/or testing located in different zones than production systems?
 9. Where applicable, are there procedures in place for the protection of electronic Program Participant information